Hosted by site sponsor WebMate.

 A2605

-No regular iPad models support the newer Apple Pencil 2 (A2051, MU8F2AM/A) that charges more conveniently via a magnet connection on the side of some iPad Air, iPad mini, and iPad Pro tablets.
+No regular iPad models support the Apple Pencil 2 (A2051, MU8F2AM/A) or Apple Pencil Pro (A2538, MX2D3AM/A) that charge more conveniently via a magnet connection on the side of some iPad Air, iPad mini, and iPad Pro tablets.

 Best Third-Party Pens for Regular iPad Models

-For the iPad 6th Gen, 7th Gen, 8th Gen, and 9th Gen models, the original Apple Pencil likely is your best bet.
-However, for those with an older iPad that is capable of running at least iOS 8 (all iPad models except for the original A1219 and A1337 tablets), there are other good options.
+For the iPad 6th Gen and later iPad models, an official Apple Pencil is your best bet.
+However, for those with a more vintage iPad, but one that is capable of running at least iOS 8 (all iPad models except for the original A1219 and A1337 tablets), there still are good options.

 Wacom Bamboo Fineline